> The Watersons > Songs > I’Anson’s Racehorse

 The Constant Lovers

-The Watersons sang I'Anson's Racehorse in 1966 on their album A Yorkshire Garland.
+The Watersons sang I’Anson’s Racehorse in 1966 on their Topic album A Yorkshire Garland.
 Like most of the tracks from this LP, it was re-released in 1994 on the CD Early Days.
 A.L.
-Lloyd commented in the original album's sleeve notes:
+Lloyd noted on the original album:

 For some generations the I’Anson family owned a celebrated racing stable at Malton, about midway between York and Scarborough.
 More than a century ago, Charles I’Anson raced a dun filly at Newmarket, a mousy little creature that turned out to have astonishing speed and staying power, to the consternation of the professional punters and the delight of loyal Yorkshiremen.
 The song spread as far as Somerset and a broadside of it was popular in London in the 1860s.
 This version was noted by T. C. Smith in Scarborough.
 The words are filled out from the broadside.

 Mary Ann Haynes sang Little Dun Dee to Mike Yates in her home in Brighton, Sussex on 7 July 1974.
 This recording was included in 1975 on the Topic album of gypsies, travellers and country singers, Songs of the Open Road and in 1998 on the Topic anthology My Father’s the King of the Gypsies (The Voice of the People Volume 11).
 Mike Yates commented:

 The Little Dun Dee appeared on numerous 19th century broadsides, sometimes with the title l’Anson’s Racehorse after the well known Yorkshire family of horse breeders.
 Gypsies have long associated themselves with horse racing, and events such as Derby Day would be sadly lacking without the presence of gypsy tipsters and fortune tellers.